delphix/createDelphixOSUser-Oracle-Linux/README.md

   Create user delphix for a source environment with key authentication:  createDelphixOSUser.sh -t source -u -a key delphix

   Create user delphix for a target environment with password authentication:  createDelphixOSUser.sh -t target -u -a passwd delphix

+  Modify user oracle for a target environment with key authentication:  createDelphixOSUser.sh -t target -u -a key oracle

   Create user delphix for a source, with key auth, sudo privs, and kernel parameter changes:  createDelphixOSUser.sh -t target -u -a key -s -k delphix